 Download a copy of ourGreen Nano Reportwritten in collaboration with the American Chemistry Society - Green Chemistry Institute.

 The Initiative brings together chemists, biologists, materials scientists and engineers from the Oregon Nanoscience and Microtechnologies Institute [ONAMI] to pioneer new approaches to the design, production and use of nanomaterials.
-SNNI has been developed in partnership with and funded by the Air Force Research Laboratory.
+SNNI was initially developed in partnership with and funded by the Air Force Research Laboratory.

 Research to Innovation Enterprises and Facilities